 This assignment was very effective in addressing the goals of the students in the class.
 All semester long we've heard lectures about multicultural education, wrote papers based on readings, taken exams based on typical classroom information, listened to guest speakers, etc. These opportunities taught me a lot, but mainly involved me taking in and learning new information.
 During the six weeks of journaling, I was able to think back upon information learned in class and reflect on that information.
-In essence, I applied course information to my own perspectives in my journal.
-The journaling made course information more meaningful.
+In essence, I applied course information more meaningful.
 I'll probably never forget a lot of the things I learned in this class because of this.
 (WF)